awsdocs/amazon-sqs-developer-guide/doc_source/using-messagegroupid-property.md

 **Note**
 A backlog of messages that have the same message group ID might build up because of a consumer that can't successfully process a message\.
 Message processing issues can occur because of an issue with the content of a message or because of a technical issue with the consumer\.
 To move away messages that can't be processed repeatedly, and to unblock the processing of other messages that have the same message group ID, consider setting up a [dead\-letter queue](sqs-dead-letter-queues.md) policy\.
+For FIFO queues, there can be a maximum of 20,000 inflight messages (received from a queue by a consumer, but not yet deleted from the queue)\.
+If you reach this quota, Amazon SQS returns no error messages\.

 ## Avoid Reusing the Same Message Group ID with Virtual Queues<a name="avoiding-reusing-message-group-id-with-virtual-queues"></a>